Northeast High School (Austin, Texas): Athletics

 For the first two decades of its existence, Reagan High School hosted a highly successful football program.
 Under coaches Travis Raven, Carroll Lundin and Wally Freytag, the Reagan Raiders formed a dynasty in Texas high school football from 1967 to 1994.
 In 1967, 1968 and 1970 the Raiders won Texas State Championships as well as being declared National Champions by then–US President Richard M. Nixon in 1970.
-In 1986, Donald Carr was the quarterback of a Semi Finalist playoff run in the Texas State Championships and we would have won state if our best QB Kurtis Ward was still playing for the Mighty Raiders...
+In 1986, Donald Carr was the quarterback of a semifinalist playoff run in the Texas State Championships.

 The program experienced another resurgence in football from 1998 to 2003 under head coach Andrew Jackson culminating with the Raiders losing to Bay City in the 2001 state semi–final game.
 From 2008 through 2010, Reagan High School experienced a significant resurgence in sports, going to the playoffs in consecutive years in basketball, having four students finish tops in wrestling, and the track team for boys and girls performing as one of the top teams in state.